Nllii/Apollo/README.md

 ###  Workflow is a script to setup a Raspberry pi as a server for developement running ubuntu 22.04.
 Basic minimal setup.

 ### For web developement docker images will be used.
-Setting up ngnix, apache, maven etc... usually has ports conflicts, so we docker is the best option to  avoid heahache.
+Setting up ngnix, apache, maven etc... usually has ports conflicts.

 TESTED on ubuntu 22.04